wilsonmar/oss-perf/machine-learning.md

 So the program also needs to **prioritize**.

 According to https://en.wikipedia.org/wiki/Machine_learning,
-In 1959, Arthur Samuel defined machine learning as a "Field of study that gives computers the ability to learn without being explicitly programmed".
+in 1959, Arthur Samuel defined machine learning as a "Field of study that gives computers the ability to learn without being explicitly programmed".
 There is a continuum of how much human supervision is provided the programs.